VasylVaskivskyi/microaligner/README.md

-## LIA: Large image aligner for microscopy images
+## MicroAligner: image registration for large scale microscopy

 - Automatic, no need to manually select points of interest
 - Fast, most of internal tasks are parallelized
-- Memory efficient, works on gigapixel size images
+- Memory efficient, keeps only one image page in the memory at a time
 - Scalable, the more cores you have the faster it works
 - Linear and non-linear alignment, gives best results together in that order